tplatt37/a-new-startup-ecs-demo/README.md

 ![Diagram - ECS a-new-startup pipeline](/diagrams/aws-a-new-startup-ecs-demo-pipeline.png)

+Please note that the CodeCommit repo (a-new-startup) was previously created.

 # Installation

-NOTE: Your must have already installed: https://github.com/tplatt37/a-new-startup-pipeline-demo
+NOTE: You must have already installed: https://github.com/tplatt37/a-new-startup-pipeline-demo

 That's where the source code for the app comes from.